 Alcohol contains lots of calories, and for people trying to slim down or live a healthier lifestyle, it’s just not compatible.
 This is a perfectly valid response for turning down a drink that many people will understand or relate to.
 However, if your crowd isn’t the health-conscious type, you may want to try a different response.

 Even common over-the-counter medications like ibuprofen and acetaminophen can have harmful side effects with combined with alcohol.
 Alcohol use while on antibiotics should also be avoided.
-Just try to keep it as simple as possible.
+In addition, alcohol can negatively interfere with antidepressants or other prescription drugs like painkillers.

 Drinking alcohol may raise your blood pressure, which is a problem for people who are already susceptible to hypertension.
 The next time you’re facing peer pressure to drink, tell friends you’re under doctor’s orders to stay away until your blood pressure is under control.